 The program accepts eight trainees per year for a minimum of three years of combined training in Hematology and Medical Oncology.
 All applications for the 2015 Training Program in Medical Oncology-Hematology will be electronically processed through the ERAS (Electronic Residency Application Service) website.
 Interviews are granted by invitation in September and October.
 Selection for the program is made through the NRMP (National Resident Matching Program).
 The Sections of Medical Oncology and Hematology actively support Yale University policies and programs for affirmative action.
 The Fellowship Program is fully committed to recruitment and development of minority group members and women.

-Submission to the 2015 Medical Oncology fellowship through ERAS begins on July 15, 2014 with an application deadline for August 31, 2014.
+Submission to the 2016 Hematology/Medical Oncology fellowship program through ERAS begins on July 15, 2015 with an application deadline for August 31, 2015.
 Please refer to the ERAS website for their opening date for filing application materials.
-If selected for an interview, interviews will be held from mid-September to mid-October.
+If selected for interview, interviews will be held from mid-September to mid-October.

 Required application materials for our program are as follows: Common Application Form (CAF), Statement of Personal Goals, minimum of three (3) letters of recommendation (at least one must be from either the Residency Program Director or Internal Medicine Department Chair), ECFMG certification (applicable to graduates of Foreign Medical schools), and a Color Photo.
 Additional items such as Medical School and USMLE Transcripts are optional.